Separation of church and state in the United States: Test acts

-The absence of an establishment of religion did not necessarily imply that all men were free to hold office.
+The absence of establishment of religion did not necessarily imply that all men were free to hold office.
 Most colonies had a Test Act, and several states retained them for a short time.
-This stood in contrast to the Federal Constitution, which explicitly prohibits the employment of any religious test for Federal office, and which through the Fourteenth Amendment later extended this prohibition to the States.
+This stood in contrast to the federal Constitution, which explicitly prohibits the employment of any religious test for federal office, and which through the Fourteenth Amendment extended this prohibition to the States.

 For example, the New Jersey Constitution of 1776 provides the liberty of conscience in much the same language as Massachusetts (similarly forbidding the payment of "taxes, tithes or other payments" contrary to conscience).
 It then provides:

 That there shall be no establishment of any one religious sect in this Province, in preference to another; and that no Protestant inhabitant of this Colony shall be denied the enjoyment of any civil right, merely on account of his religious principles; but that all persons, professing a belief in the faith of any Protestant sect, who shall demean themselves peaceably under the government, as hereby established, shall be capable of being elected into any office of profit or trust, or being a member of either branch of the Legislature, and shall fully and freely enjoy every privilege and immunity, enjoyed by others their fellow-subjects.

 This would permit a Test Act but do not require one.

 The original charter of the Province of East Jersey had restricted membership in the Assembly to Christians; the Duke of York was fervently Catholic, and the proprietors of Perth Amboy, New Jersey were Scottish Catholic peers.
 The Province of West Jersey had declared, in 1681, that there should be no religious test for office.
 An oath had also been imposed on the militia during the French and Indian War requiring them to abjure the pretensions of the Pope, which may or may not have been applied during the Revolution.
 That law was replaced by 1799.

 The Pennsylvania Constitution of 1776 provided:

 Again, it provided in general that all tax-paying freemen and their sons shall be able to vote, and that no "man, who acknowledges the being of a God, be justly deprived or abridged of any civil right as a citizen, on account of his religious sentiments or peculiar mode of religious worship."

 The U.S. Constitution

 Article 6

 Article Six of the United States Constitution provides that "no religious test shall ever be required as a Qualification to any Office or public Trust under the United States".
-Prior to the adoption of the Bill of Rights, this was the only mention of religion in the Constitution.
+Before the adoption of the Bill of Rights, this was the only mention of religion in the Constitution.